ENPM613TeamOnliners/MAST/README.md

 # MAST

 ## Project setup
-Go to MAST then run npm install to install all dependencies.
+Go to MAST then run npm install to install all dependencies from your terminal.
 ```
 npm install
 ```